Skip to main content

 Log messages for step phases

-MintPress includes log messages in your change logs to allow you to follow each step's progress as OpsChain builds its step runner and executes the step's action.
+MintPress includes log messages in your change logs to allow you to follow each step's progress as MintPress builds its step runner and executes the step's action.
 These messages will log when the phase starts, initialises (if relevant), is completing (if relevant), and finishes.
 These log messages can be used to diagnose how much time the different phases of a change/step are taking.